Asghar Khan: 1977 elections campaign

 In preparations for the election, Asghar Khan and Zulfikar Ali Bhutto, traded barbs with each other, with Khan calling him a rat from Larkana who "could not recite a single verse from the Quran and yet claimed to be a good Muslim".
 Khan further attacked Bhutto by saying, "With full responsibility I say that Bhutto is not a Muslim.
 In Peshawar, I challenge him that if he offers the Namaz on T.V. within ten days, I shall retire from the contest.
 Since 1 February, Maulana Ehtisham ul Haq Thanvi, has been teaching him Namaz, but he has not been able to learn it".

 Asghar Khan attracted massive crowds during rallies leading up to the 1977 general election, with the BBC reporting that over 1.6 million people attended his rally in February.
 While speaking at an election rally in Rawalpindi on 4 February, Asghar Khan criticised the economic policies of the Government of Pakistan and said that the extravagance on the governments part was responsible for the rising prices in the country.
 He cited examples of government overspending and said that 80 percent of the industry was at a standstill after the takeover of industrial units by the Government, which discouraged investment.

+During the campaign, Asghar Khan drew attention with a fiery speech at a rally at Kohala Bridge, where he declared that, if he came into power, he would hang Prime Minister Zulfikar Ali Bhutto at that very spot.

 In March, Khan won the election in NA-13 Abbottabad-II with 35,711 votes and in NA-190 Karachi VIII with 44,252 votes, securing a seat in the 6th National Assembly.
 He had contested the election in multiple constituencies, including NA-1 Peshawar, NA-38 Rawalpindi, and NA-12 Abbottabad, finishing second in all three with 34,040, 40,037, and 26,954 votes, respectively.